Rahul02-01/Rock-Paper-Scissor-game/README.md

 # Rock-Paper-Scissor-game
-This is a simple rock paper scissor game made using java and it's for console only..
+This is a simple "Rock Paper Scissor" game made using java and it's for console only..